red1033/hyperion.ng/CompileHowto.md

 The compiled binaries and packages will be available at the deploy folder next to the script.<br/>
 Note: call the script with `./docker-compile.sh -h` for more options

-## Native compiling on Raspberry Pi
+## Native compilation on Raspberry Pi

 **Raspbian Stretch**
 ```